September 17, 2022

-New Jersey plans to convert a defunct train line into a 9-mile park, connecting the state's densest cities to some of its wealthiest suburbs.
+New Jersey plans to convert an old train line into a 9-mile park to connect the cities and suburbs.

 Nathaniel Rivers, 35, was sitting in his car when a man fatally stabbed him for no reason.
 Months later, the crime continues to rattle residents.